prerna1968/vite-project/README.md

 # React + Vite

+To get started with the app

+- Open the url locally after clonning the project
+- Then go to Admin Login option on the navbar
-To get started with the app, you can sign up using the following credentials:
+- You can login up using the following credentials:
 - Email: testuser@gmail.com
 - Password: 123456